-Beth Boland is chair of the firm’s Securities Enforcement & Litigation Practice and a former vice chair of the Litigation Department.
+Beth Boland is Chair of the firm’s Securities Enforcement & Litigation Practice and a former vice chair of the Litigation Department.
 She represents clients in shareholder suits, SEC and Attorney General investigations, and consumer class actions.
 Named one of the “most powerful business people” in Boston by the Boston Business Journal and one of the most “influential” attorneys in the Commonwealth by Massachusetts Lawyers Weekly, Beth regularly represents corporations in connection with insider trading issues, Ponzi schemes, accounting fraud, corporate control issues, and derivative actions.
-Beth is the president of the New England Chapter of the National Association of Corporate Directors; she advises corporate boards and leads internal investigations and the defense of government enforcement actions involving whistleblower claims, government contracts, corporate governance issues, and disputes involving executive compensation and strategic business transactions.
+Beth is the Chair of the New England Chapter of the National Association of Corporate Directors; she advises corporate boards and leads internal investigations and the defense of government enforcement actions involving whistleblower claims, government contracts, corporate governance issues, and disputes involving executive compensation and strategic business transactions.

 Beth also defends some of the nation’s largest financial institutions and retailers in connection with class action litigation and multi-agency enforcement actions involving privacy, fraudulent sales practices, and other statutory violations.
 She has won numerous class actions, including a case with industry-wide ramifications in front of the Massachusetts Supreme Judicial Court.
 Her clients operate in a wide range of industries, including financial services, retail, high technology, and manufacturing.